 Planning enforcement will be carried out in accordance with the Enforcement Plan.

-If you have a complaint about the service, email the Department of the Built Environment Performance and Standards team.
+If you have a complaint about the service, email the Environment Department Performance and Standards team.
 Your complaint will be investigated and you will receive a written reply within ten working days or a progress report if it has not been possible to deal with your complaint within that period.
 If you are still dissatisfied, you may make a complaint under the City of London Corporation's Complaints Procedure